 Below are a few examples taken with the iPhone 13 Pro.

-Apple iPhone 13 Pro review: verdict
+iPhone 13 Pro review: verdict

 If you're considering the iPhone 13 Pro, the other two phones you're probably looking at are the iPhone 13 Pro Max and the iPhone 13.
 As I've mentioned throughout this review, the Pro Max will give you the benefit of a bigger screen and a longer battery life, but not much else.
 The standard iPhone 13 sacrifices that ProMotion 120Hz display and the telephoto camera lens.
-It's also lighter and a few hundred dollars/pounds cheaper though, so if you can live without these features it's a decent saving.
+It's also lighter and a few hundred cheaper, though, so if you can live without these features it's a decent saving.